lkesteloot/unsong/unsong.md

 “No no no, wrong!
 Say ‘I am Erica.'”

-“Uh…I am Erica.”
+“Uh...
+I am Erica.”

 “Perfect!” said Dylan.
 “You hear it?
 America!
 This is our narrative!
 I can’t be the one to do the deed.
 Soy un Mexicano.
 But her?
 She has America right in her name!
 This is how we’re going to do it.
 We, the lovable terrorists of BOOJUM, are not going to kill Ms. Ngo. [i]America[/i] is going to kill Ms. Ngo.
 This will be true literally, symbolically, kabbalistically, placebomantically, and several other ways-ically.
 That is how everyone needs to understand it.
 America started UNSONG.
 And America is going to end it, and let nobody call it unjust.
 This is why we fight!”

 A few cheers.
 Clark rolled his eyes.
 Mark McCarthy mouthed [i]He’s crazy[/i] at Erica, who carefully ignored him.

 “Now,” said Dylan, “everybody who’ll be participating, get something to eat, catch up on your sleep, call your parents.
 Tomorrow we fight.
-But tonight…tonight is our last day in New York.
+But tonight... tonight is our last day in New York.
 Tonight, we are going to Broadway!”